QuasarApp/mini-gmp/README.md

 ## For qmake projects

  * cd yourRepo
- * git submodule add https://github.com/QuasarApp/QtBigInt.git # add the repository of Qt-Secret into your repo like submodule
+ * git submodule add https://github.com/QuasarApp/QtBigInt.git # add the repository of QtBigInt into your repo like submodule
- * git submodule update --init --update
+ * git submodule update --init --recursive
- * Include in your pro file the pri file of Qt-Secret library
+ * Include in your pro file the pri file of QtBigInt library
   >> include($$PWD/QtBigInt/GMP.pri)
  * Rebuild yuor project